Colleyville Heritage Winter Invitational

 [[ ]] K

-- I used to consider myself best for the kritik, but this has since changed. nowadays i spend most of my time thinking about debate thinking about counterplan competition, topicality, and other policy-esque things. this is due, in large part, to having a disdain for the way the kritik is being executed most commonly in the meta. i am GREAT for you if you have specific links, can do specific analysis, if your aff talks about the topic, etc.
+- I used to consider myself best for the kritik, but this has since changed. i think im about equally as good for policy strategies as the kritik these days. this is due, in large part, to having a disdain for the way the kritik is being executed most commonly in the meta. i am GREAT for you if you have specific links, can do specific analysis, if your aff talks about the topic, etc.

 - likewise, i am TERRIBLE for you if you are reading generic backfile arguments, do not know what your cards say, etc. i hold these debates to higher standards because I think about it a lot and i know what you SHOULD be doing.